nodesmith/aion-wiki/Command-Line-Interface.md

 /home/aion/config/mainnet/config.xml
 /home/aion/config/conquest/config.xml
 ```
-> * Invalid parameters will not generate new config file
+> - Invalid parameters will not generate new config file
-> * If the config folder does't exist, the config folder and xml file will be generated at base
+> - If the config folder does't exist, the config folder and config file will be generated at base

 **[3] Creating new accounts (-a)**
 ```
-./aion.sh -a create -n [valid network] -d [valid datadir]
+./aion.sh -a create -n [valid network] -d [valid datadir] ./aion.sh -a list -n [valid network] -d [valid datadir] ./aion.sh -a export [valid address] -n [valid network] -d [valid datadir] ./aion.sh -a import [private key] -n [valid network] -d [valid datadir]
 ```
-Creates a new account using the specified datadir and network path (provided that the path exists).
+Creates a new account using the specified datadir and network path.
 For example;
 ```
-./aion.sh -n conquest -d abc
-./aion.sh -a create -n conquest -d abc /home/aion/abc/conquest/keystore
+/home/aion/[datadir]/[network]/keystore
 ```
-> * Invalid parameters - or no parameters - will set to default keystore folder
+> - Invalid parameters - or no parameters - will set to default keystore folder
-> * If the datadir folder doesn't exist, the keystore account will generate the new directory for it
+> - If the datadir folder doesn't exist, the keystore account will generate the new directory for it